-Herbs are one of my favorite things to grow.
-They don’t take up much space, have both medicinal and culinary uses.
+Herbs are a great way to get started in the garden.
+Here are a few easy herbs to grow.
+Herbs don’t take up much space, have both medicinal and culinary uses.
 And they are really beautiful in the garden, or in a vase on the kitchen table.
-Mindy from Our Inspired Roots is sharing with us a few easy herbs to grow.

 Additionally, if you choose the right herbs, you can have an abundant garden with minimal effort.
 I always include easy herbs to grow in my garden so that even in the worst growing season, I’ll still have something amazing to reap.